train_video_url or train_image_url (mutually exclusive). You may also use the Developer Portal, which walks through the same choices.

 Recording Structure

-Your video must be one continuous shot, containing 1 minute of speaking followed by 1 minute of listening.
+Your video must be one continuous shot, containing 30 seconds of speaking followed by 30 seconds of still footage.
 You can use a script provided by Tavus or speak on any topic of your choice.Opening

 - Begin with a big smile showing upper and lower teeth